taeruh/pauli_tracker/README.md

   - [Stim: a fast stabilizer circuit simulator](https://arxiv.org/abs/2103.02202)
   - ...

+[Conjugation rules](./docs/conjugation_rules) lists the conjugation rules for the Clifford operations provided by the library (with proofs).

 ## What this library does

 This library does **not** provide a full quantum simulator.
 Instead it only provides